0b10/mr-params/README.md

 getParams((a, b, c) => undefined, args); // don't spread args. => {a: "foo", b: "bar", c: "baz"}
 ```

+## Dependencies

+* @babel/parse

+* @babel/traverse

+* farmhash

 # In Depth

 ## How It Works
-It uses the Babel AST for the parameters section only - i.e. it first strips the function body to avoid the expensive process of building an AST for the entire function.
+On first usage for a function reference, it will build a Babel AST for the entire function.
+All tokens are ignored, except parameters that are in scope (of the function body).
+The results are cached, avoiding the expensive process of rebuilding the AST.

-1. Preprocess: strip function body
+1. toString() the function and hash it
-1. Check the cache, using the parameters spec as a key, return result on hit, continue on miss
+1. Check the cache, using the hash as the key, return result on hit, continue on miss
-1. Build an AST from the parameters section and extract all parameters
+1. Build an AST for the complete function extract the parameters
 1. Store the result in the cache
 1. Return the result